The Joints

 Old Hickory House, Charlotte – We’ll make it there someday…

 Ole NC Barbecue, Durham (E, g/e) – The pork is close to as bad as it gets, but the rest of the all you can eat buffet is okay.
-I think this joint may have gone out of business.
+They recently moved to a huge new building so presumably somebody is dining there.
 D

 The Original Q-Shack, Durham (H, g.e) – First location of what turned into a mini-chain, but no longer affiliated with the other locations (thankfully).
 Pork BBQ so-so but other types of BBQ and sides are the reason to visit.
 C